yantang-msft/fluent-plugin-kubernetes_metadata_filter/README.md

 * `client_cert` - path to a client cert file to authenticate to the API server
 * `client_key` - path to a client key file to authenticate to the API server
 * `bearer_token_file` - path to a file containing the bearer token to use for authentication
+* `namespace_name` - The namespace name of the desired pod.
+This is useful in cases like running fluentd as a sidecar, where you only want to enrich the metadata of the pod that the sidecar is running in.
+The namespace_name must be used in conjunction with pod_name.
+You can easily pass the the namespace_name and the pod_name from the [Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/). (default: `nil`)
+* `pod_name` - The name of the desired pod. (default: `nil`)
+* `container_name` - The name of the container running inside the desired pod. (default: `nil`)
 * `tag_to_kubernetes_name_regexp` - the regular expression used to extract kubernetes metadata (pod name, container name, namespace) from the current fluentd tag.
 This must used named capture groups for `container_name`, `pod_name` & `namespace` (default: `\.(?<pod_name>[^\._]+)_(?<namespace>[^_]+)_(?<container_name>.+)-(?<docker_id>[a-z0-9]{64})\.log$</pod>)`)
 * `cache_size` - size of the cache of Kubernetes metadata to reduce requests to the API server (default: `1000`)